JRCSTU/CO2MPAS-TA/doc/glossary.rst

 ----------------------------
     ``n_dyno_axes WLTP-H``
-        the WLTP regulation states that WLTP tests should be performed using a dyno with 2 rotating axis.
+        the WLTP regulation states that WLTP tests should be performed using a dyno with 2 rotating axes.
 Therefore, the default value for this variable is 2.
 I can be set to 1 if one rotating axis dyno was used during the WLTP-H test.